header hwhouse

 28 August 1849

 A sketch of the Halfway House is drawn by Martha King.
 Its caption reads “House we halted Halfway to Pororua August 28, 1849”.
 The art work is held in the Wall collection at the Alexander Turnbull Library.
-At the time, the house was owned by Harriet (nee Maynard) and John Ward McKain.
+At this time the house was owned by Harriet (nee Maynard) and John Ward McKain.

 1849 pencil sketch - http://natlib.govt.nz/records/23075603